Scifabric/pybossa/doc/faq.rst

 answered 50% of them correctly, the answers for the rest of the tasks could be given a weight of 0.5 points.

-Can I delete my application and all the task and task runs?
+Can I delete my project and all the task and task runs?
 -----------------------------------------------------------
 Yes, you can.
-If you are the owner of the application you can delete the application, and automatically all the task and associated task runs will be deleted (**note**: this cannot be undone!).
+If you are the owner of the project you can delete the project, and automatically all the task and associated task runs will be deleted (**note**: this cannot be undone!).
 Check the :ref:`app-delete` section for further details.

-Do you provide any statistics about the users for my application?
+Do you provide any statistics about the users for my project?
 -----------------------------------------------------------------
-Yes, every application has its own statistics page that shows information about the distribution of answers per type of user, an estimation about how long it will take to complete all your tasks, the top 5 authenticated and anonymous users, etc. Check the *Statistics* link in the left local sidebar of your application.
+Yes, every project has its own statistics page that shows information about the distribution of answers per type of user, an estimation about how long it will take to complete all your tasks, the top 5 authenticated and anonymous users, etc. Check the *Statistics* link in the left local sidebar of your project.

-My application is not getting too much attention, how can it be a *featured* app?
+My project is not getting too much attention, how can it be a *featured* app?
 ---------------------------------------------------------------------------------
-Featured applications are managed by the administrators of the site.
-Contact them about this issue, and they will decide about your application.
+Featured projects are managed by the administrators of the site.
+Contact them about this issue, and they will decide about your project.

 I have all my data in a CSV file, can I import it?
 --------------------------------------------------